Fractal analysis: Types of fractal analysis

 There are various types of fractal analysis, including box counting, lacunarity analysis, mass methods, and multifractal analysis.
 A common feature of all types of fractal analysis is the need for benchmark patterns against which to assess outputs.
 These can be acquired with various types of fractal generating software capable of generating benchmark patterns suitable for this purpose, which generally differ from software designed to render fractal art.
 Other types include detrended fluctuation analysis and the Hurst absolute value method, which estimate the hurst exponent.
-It is suggested to use more than one approach in order to compare results and increase the robustness of one's findings.

 Applications

 Ecology and evolution

 Unlike theoretical fractal curves which can be easily measured and the underlying mathematical properties calculated; natural systems are sources of heterogeneity and generate complex space-time structures that may only demonstrate partial self-similarity.
 Using fractal analysis, it is possible to analyze and recognize when features of complex ecological systems are altered since fractals are able to characterize the natural complexity in such systems.
 Thus, fractal analysis can help to quantify patterns in nature and to identify deviations from these natural sequences.
 It helps to improve our overall understanding of ecosystems and to reveal some of the underlying structural mechanisms of nature.
-For example, it was found that the structure of an individual tree’s xylem follows the same architecture as the spatial distribution of the trees in the forest, and that the distribution of the trees in the forest shared the same underlying fractal structure as the branches, scaling identically to the point of being able to use the pattern of the trees’ branches mathematically to determine the structure of the forest stand.
+For example, it was found that the structure of an individual tree's xylem follows the same architecture as the spatial distribution of the trees in the forest, and that the distribution of the trees in the forest shared the same underlying fractal structure as the branches, scaling identically to the point of being able to use the pattern of the trees' branches mathematically to determine the structure of the forest stand.
 The use of fractal analysis for understanding structures, and spatial and temporal complexity in biological systems has already been well studied and its use continues to increase in ecological research.
 Despite its extensive use, it still receives some criticism.